-- Obesity: Over the past two decades, obesity rates in the United States have doubled for adults and tripled for children.
+Obesity: Over the past two decades, obesity rates in the United States have doubled for adults and tripled for children.
 Overall, these trends have spanned all segments of the population, regardless of age, sex, race, ethnicity, education, income or geographic region.
-Districtwide, approximately 33% of adults are overweight, while 22% are obese.
-67 - Rates of obesity were highest in Wards 8 (37%), 7 (34%), and 5 (26%).68 - By race/ethnicity, 34% of black residents were obese, compared to 20% of Hispanic residents and 10% of white residents.69
+Districtwide, approximately 40% of adults are overweight, while 23% are obese.67

+Rates of obesity were highest in Wards 8 (43%), 7 (35%), and 5 (32%).

+By race/ethnicity, 39% of Hispanic/Latinx residents were overweight, compared to 36% of black residents and 10% of white residents.

 - Physical Fitness and Nutrition: Lack of physical fitness and poor nutrition are among the leading risk factors associated with obesity and chronic health issues.
-70 Adequate nutrition helps prevent disease and is essential for the healthy growth and development of children and adolescents, while overall fitness and the extent to which people are physically active reduce the risk for many chronic conditions and are linked to good emotional health. - Black residents reported the least amount of exercise: 33% reported that they had not been physically active within the past 30 days, compared to 28% of Hispanic/Latinx residents and 7% of white residents.71 - Tobacco Use: Tobacco use is the single most preventable cause of death and disease in the United States.72 Each year, more than 480,000 Americans die from tobacco-related illnesses.73 For every person who dies from tobacco use, 30 more people suffer with at least one serious tobacco-related illness, such as chronic airway obstruction, heart disease, stroke or cancer.74 - The percent of adults reporting as current smokers varied significantly by race/ ethnicity and by ward; 26% of black residents are smokers compared to 7% of white residents.75 - In Ward 8, 33% of adults reported as current smokers, more than double the Districtwide average (16%), while only 7% of residents in Ward 3 smoke.76
+Adequate nutrition helps prevent disease and is essential for the healthy growth and development of children and adolescents, while overall fitness and the extent to which people are physically active reduce the risk for many chronic conditions and are linked to good emotional health. - Black residents reported the least amount of exercise: 30% reported that they had not exercised within the past 30 days compared to 17% of Hispanic/Latinx residents and 9% of white residents. - Tobacco Use: Tobacco use is the single most preventable cause of death and disease in the United States.
+Each year, more than 480,000 Americans die from tobacco-related illnesses.
+For every person who dies from tobacco use, 30 more people suffer with at least one serious tobacco-related illness, such as chronic airway obstruction, heart disease, stroke or cancer. - The percent of adults reporting as current smokers varied significantly by race/ethnicity and by ward; 28% of black residents are smokers compared to 14% of Hispanic/Latinx and 10% of white residents. - Over 40% of adults in Ward 8 reported as current smokers, more than double the Districtwide average (19%), while only 9% of residents in Ward 2 smoked.